-1 Introduction

-There has been a significant research interest in the dynamics of the molecular beam epitaxy (MBE) growth lately.
-The MBE technique is among the most refined methods for the growth of thin solid films and it is of great importance for applied studies, see, e.g., [1, 16, 22].
+1. Introduction.
+Recently there has been significant research interest in the dynamics of molecular beam epitaxy (MBE) growth.
+The MBE technique is among the most refined methods for the growth of thin solid films, and it is of great importance for applied studies; see, e.g., [1, 16, 22].
 The evolution of the surface morphology during epitaxial growth results in a delicate relation between the molecular flux and the relaxation of the surface profile through surface diffusion of adatoms.
-It occurs on time scale and length scale that may span several orders of magnitude.
-Different kinds of model have been used to describe such phenomena, which typically include: atomistic models, continuum models and hybrid model.
-The atomistic models are usually implemented in the form of molecular dynamics or kinetic Monte Carlo simulations [17, 9, 4].
-The continuum models are based on partial differential equations, and are appropriate mainly to investigate the temporal evolution of the MBE instability at large time and length scales [11, 24].
-The hybrid model, introduced recently in [3, 8], can be considered as a compromise between atomistic models and continuum models.
+It occurs on time and length scales that may span several orders of magnitude.
+Different kinds of models have been used to describe such phenomena; these typically include atomistic models, continuum models, and hybrid models.
+The atomistic models are usually implemented in the form of molecular dynamics or kinetic Monte Carlo simulations [4, 9, 17].
+The continuum models are based on partial differential equations and are appropriate mainly for investigating the temporal evolution of the MBE instability at large time and length scales [11, 24].
+The hybrid models can be considered as a compromise between atomistic models and continuum models; see, e.g., [3, 8].